 cf env find-data-beta.

-Open up an SSH tunnel to allow access to the elasticsearch instance:
+Open up an SSH tunnel to allow access to the opensearch instance:

 cf ssh -N -L <es-port>:<es-host>:<es-port> find-data-beta